DUNEuro -- A software toolbox for forward modeling in bioelectromagnetism: Example: source analysis of somatosensory evoked potentials

-Using the level-set functions, we constructed a CutFEM head model and computed the EEG transfer matrix for all electrode positions using the presented duneuro toolbox.
-Using the transfer matrix, we computed the EEG forward solution for all dipole positions with the fixed orientation and unit strength using the Venant source model \cite{Vorwerk2014, Nuessing2018}.
+Using the level-set functions, we constructed an unfitted FEM head model and computed the EEG transfer matrix for all electrode positions using the presented DUNEuro toolbox.
+With this transfer matrix, we computed the EEG forward solution for all dipole positions with the fixed orientation and unit strength using the partial integration source model \cite{Weinstein2000, Vorwerk2016}.
 The optimal strength $s$ with respect to a given measurement $m$ for a dipole with the leadfield $l$ can be obtained by minimizing $\|ls-m\|_2$ over $s$.
 The resulting optimal strength for reproducing the measured data is given as

-The maximum with 0 is used in order to restrict the solution along the respective positive normal direction because the P20/N20 component is assumed to be located in Brodmann area 3b of the somatosensory SI cortex pointing out of the cortex to produce a frontal positivity \cite{Aydin2014}.
+The maximum with 0 is used in order to restrict the solution along the respective positive normal direction because the P20/N20 component is assumed to be located in Brodmann area 3b of the somatosensory SI cortex pointing out of the cortex to produce a frontal positivity \cite{Aydin2014, Antonakakis2020}.
 This strength is embedded into the goodness of fit measure (GOF) that is defined as

 and measures the ability of the numerical solution to reproduce the measured data.
-In the case of a single dipole scan this includes how well the data can be represented as a single dipole.
-Former results have shown that the single dipole source model is appropriate for the reconstruction of the early somatosensory response \cite{Allison1991, Nakamura1998, Aydin2014}.
 If the data can be exactly reproduced, the GOF has a value of 1.
+In the case of a single dipole deviation scan this includes how well the data can be represented as a single dipole.
+Former results have shown that the single dipole source model is appropriate for the reconstruction of the early somatosensory response \cite{Allison1991, Nakamura1998, Aydin2014, Antonakakis2020}.

-\figurename~\ref*{fig:duneuro_example_result_mri} shows the source with the maximal GOF measure on three slices of the subjects MRI data.
-The GOF for this source is 0.974.
-The source was reconstructed in the primary somatosensory cortex in the wall of the post-central gyrus and has a mainly tangential orientation, which reproduces findings of \cite{Allison1991, Nakamura1998, Aydin2014}.
+The source was reconstructed in the primary somatosensory cortex in the wall of the post-central gyrus with a GOF of 0.962 and with a mainly tangential orientation, which reproduces findings of \cite{Allison1991, Nakamura1998, Aydin2014, Antonakakis2020}.
+Fig~\ref{fig6} shows the source embedded in the source space and the distribution of the GOF measure.

-\figurename~\ref*{fig:duneuro_example_result_source_space} shows the source embedded in the source space along the distribution of the GOF measure.
 We see that the GOF measure is higher for source locations on the gyral walls with a tangentially oriented normal vector and that the higher values are located close to the central sulcus.
 Overall, the GOF measure shows a smooth distribution in these areas while being sensitive to orientation changes.

-\section{Summary and Outlook}
+\section{Summary and outlook}